Gouthamvaishnav11/RepoLens/backend/README.md

 For Python files specifically, the backend downloads the source code and uses Python’s **AST (Abstract Syntax Tree)** module to safely analyze the code structure.
 This allows it to count functions and lines of code **without executing the code**, ensuring security and accuracy.

+🔍 AST-Based Static Code Analysis (Core Logic)

+For Python files, RepoLens uses Python’s built-in AST (Abstract Syntax Tree) module to perform static code analysis.

+Instead of executing the code, the backend parses each Python file into an AST using:

+tree = ast.parse(code)

+The AST represents the logical structure of the code, such as functions, variables, loops, and conditions, while ignoring formatting and comments.
+By walking through this tree using:

+ast.walk(tree)

+the system safely counts elements like:

+Number of function definitions

+Code structure complexity

+This approach is secure, accurate, and execution-free, making it ideal for analyzing untrusted GitHub repositories.
+It also mirrors how professional tools like linters and compilers understand code internally.

 ---

 ### Step 4: Repository Metrics Generation